mattsingleton2/TTA-C-Sharp/README.md

 ### Boolean_Do_While
 Another console app that takes a user input, passes it through some regex and a boolean loop and then determines whether or not we're good to go.

+### ArraysAndLists
+Quick project to show utilization and index search for arrays and lists.